nhoening/StoSim/doc/tut/custom.rst

 these in a file called ``all.dat``, to be found in a directory named after the ``_name`` attribute of the plot.

-As a reference, here is a file that Nicessa creates itself to make line plots (from the tutorial :ref:`sub_example`):
+As a reference, here is a Gnuplot file that Nicessa creates itself to make line plots (from the tutorial :ref:`sub_example`):

 .. literalinclude:: example.gnu

 .. note:: You can see Nicessas own Gnuplot script and all the data files it
-          creates for the analysis by simply adding ``-k`` to the call (e.g. ``./nicessa.py . --p -k``).
+          creates for the analysis by simply adding ``-k`` to the call (e.g. ``./nicessa.py . --plots -k``).
           This will keep Nicessa from deleting its temporary files.
-          There should now be a directory called ``tmp_plotter``, where you'll find a file called ``plot.gnu`` and a directory with collected data for each plot.
+          There should now be a directory called ``tmp_plotter``, where you'll find a file called ``plot.gnu`` and a directory with collected data for the last generated plot.
 That might be a good starting point.

 Custom tests